Find the Best Debt Collection Agencies

 After an account has been in debt for an extended period of time, creditors might sell it to a debt buyer at a fraction of the cost.
 Debt buyers will then attempt to collect on the full amount of the debt owed.

-Who needs a debt collection company?
+Who hires debt collection companies?

 Private loan creditors